tabwrangler/tabwrangler/README.md

 ### Settings

-Tab Wrangler's settings are preserved when exporting.
+Tab Wrangler's settings are saved and synced by your browser, like [Chrome sync][0] for example, to all of your logged in browser sessions if you have sync enabled.
 Their possible values and their usages are described in the following table:

 | Setting               | Default         | Possible Values   | Description |
 | --------------------- | --------------- | ----------------- | ----------- |